SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 `WebGPUDrawingBackend` is the GPU execution backend for ImageSharp.Drawing.
 It receives one flush worth of prepared drawing commands, decides whether that flush can stay on the staged GPU path, and if so creates and dispatches the staged scene pipeline against a native WebGPU target.

-The WebGPU backend and staged scene pipeline are based on ideas and implementation techniques from Vello:
+The WebGPU backend and staged scene pipeline are based on ideas and implementation techniques from Vello, but the current ImageSharp.Drawing implementation is heavily adapted and no longer mirrors Vello one-for-one:

 - https://github.com/linebender/vello